solana-labs/solana/book/src/proposals/bankless-leader.md

 entries.
 The leader does 3x more memory operations before any bank execution than the validator per processed transaction.

+## Rationale

+Normal bank operation for a spend needs to do 2 loads and 2 stores.
+With this design leader just does 1 load. so 4x less account\_db work before generating the block.
+The store operations are likely to be more expensive than reads.

+When replay stage starts processing the same transactions, it can assume that PoH is valid, and that all the entries are safe for parallel execution.
+The fee accounts that have been loaded to produce the block are likely to still be in memory, so the additional load should be warm and the cost is likely to be amortized.

 ## Fee Account

 The [fee account](terminology.md#fee_account) pays for the